Blog

 2. Which department owns third-party risks?

-There is no specific department that owns third-party risk management since it is comparatively a new field.
+No specific department owns third-party risk management since it is a comparatively new field.
 Usually, its responsibilities are shared by various senior management and security teams from departments like Information Technology (IT), Legal, Privacy and Data Governance, Operations, and the Data Protection Officer (DPO).

 3. What are the benefits of TPRM?